Stamford Hill: Geography and boundaries

-The area's usual definition is based on the physical feature of the hill and the neighbourhood's location within the Ancient Parish and subsequent (with almost identical boundaries) Metropolitan Borough of Hackney.
+The district's usual definition is based on the physical feature of the hill and the neighbourhood's location within the Ancient Parish and subsequent (with almost identical boundaries) Metropolitan Borough of Hackney.
 It also reflects the fact that what was originally the Roman A10 also takes the name 'Stamford Hill' as goes over the hill between the brook and the borough boundary.

 Northern boundary with Tottenham: Takes the northern boundary of the AP\MB of Hackney.
 This corresponds to the current boundary between the modern borough of Hackney and Haringey.

 Western boundary with Stoke Newington: Takes part of the AP\MB of Hackney's boundary with the AP\MB of Stoke Newington along Bethune Road and down to the A10.

 Southern Boundary with West Hackney: The east–west course of the Hackney Brook, which may have been as wide as 22m at this point, provided a natural southern boundary for the district, however the river was culverted and it is now difficult to discern its former course on the ground.
 This has led to very ambiguous boundary, along its former course, in the Cazenove\Northwold Road area.

 East and south-east boundary with Upper Clapton: Upper Clapton is also part of Hackney and shares much of the eastern side of the hill.
 There is little tradition of a particular border.
 The post code boundary is sometimes used but this is arbitrary: post code areas are not intended to define districts.